code-and-effect/effective_bootstrap/README.md

 //= require bootstrap
 //= require effective_bootstrap

-// The datepickers will use momentjs locales.
+# The date picker form inputs use momentjs locales.
+To add a locale:
-// You can add locales for momentjs like this:

-//= require 'moment/locale/es'
+//= require moment/locale/es
-//= require 'moment/locale/nl'
+//= require moment/locale/nl
 ```

 And to your `application.scss`: